 Take Your Meds!

 If you’ve been prescribed any sort of medication by a mental health professional, take it!
-Medication is probably the most important item in our Self-Care Toolkit.
+Medication is probably the most important item for our travel self-care toolkit.
 There is absolutely nothing wrong with taking medication for mental health issues (as GWT Team Member Devan wrote in her post on Traveling with Anxiety).
 Traveling is not the time to decide to go off the meds, so take them!

 Another tip?
 Courtney B suggests making sure you’re used to your medications/dosages before you travel.
 Adjusting to a new environment and a new prescription all at once can be incredibly overwhelming.
 If possible, adjust, then go.

 Finally, make sure you’re carrying a physical copy of your prescription with you everywhere you go!
-The last thing you need is for your meds to get confiscated.
+The last thing you need is for your meds to get confiscated and your travel self-care to go out the window.
 Know how to reach your doctor in case you need a refill on the go.

 It’s amazing how some simple stretches can totally change your day.
 One yoga gal we really love is Yoga with Adriene, who creates short, easy to follow yoga videos right on YouTube – no subscription required.
 I try to always travel with a yoga mat, but realize that isn’t always feasible.
 In a pinch, I’ll throw down a towel and go through my daily yoga flow.
-If you need some inspiration, we also have Airplane Yoga and Travel Yoga for you, right here on GWT.
+If you need some inspiration, we also have Airplane Yoga and Travel Yoga for you, right here in GWT.
+Yoga greatly contributes to your travel self-care!

 When in doubt, breathe it out.
 Sitting down for a few moments of deep breathing and meditation can help you find balance, no matter where you are.
-GWT community member Seldon suggested an app called “Oak“, which I promptly downloaded and fell in love with!
+HERA community member Seldon suggested an app called “Oak“, which I promptly downloaded and fell in love with!
 It’s free, guided meditation that allows you to track your progress, unlock badges, and will even give you some nature sounds to fall asleep to.
 Download it for Apple here.
+Calming your body and mind should be essential to your travel self-care.

 Finally, get grounded.
 If you’re ever feeling overwhelmed, many of our members suggested going over the 5 senses.
 Take in your surroundings and focus on what you can see, smell, taste, touch, and hear.
 Once you’re in tune with your environment, you’ll probably feel more secure!
 Another tip came from Julia L., who suggests a “find my feet” method – just spend a few moments to find where your feet are and take some deep breaths.